Icy Health

 3.4.
 Eye Drops

-Over-the-counter (OTC) drop is an eye drop prescribed for dry eyes and excessive fluid retention.
-Apart from this, antihistamines eye drops are also good to use for eye conjunctivitis.
+An over-the-counter (OTC) eye drop is prescribed for dry eyes and excessive fluid retention.
+Antihistamine eye drops are also good for eye conjunctivitis.

 Immediately washing the eyes or gentle massage can help to lose the blockage of oil glands.